How to cook rice

 Tips to keep in mind

-• Sometimes I wash the rice before cooking (this flushes out some of the superficial starch making the rice less sticky) and sometimes I don't bother.
+• Sometimes I wash the rice before cooking (this flushes out some of the starch making the rice less sticky) and sometimes I don't bother.
 I wouldn't say it makes a significant difference.

 • A gentle simmer is important or the water will evaporate quicker than the rice cooks through.